 “The most beautiful visions and the most intricate plans fall down when they are confronted with the messy reality of living cities… if cities do not engage with this issue, then technology will disrupt them regardless.”
 Jarmo Eskelinen, foreword Smart City Strategies: A Global Review 2017

+The latest projections from Future Cities Catapult (Smart City Strategies: A Global Review) show that the smart cities market is expected to grow by 20% per year from over $300bn in 2015 to over $750bn in 2020.
+As the market continues to grow urban life is rapidly changing, recent years have seen the rise of companies such as Uber, Airbnb, and Deliveroo that have brought digital disruption to ecosystems and place.
 Smart city strategies are typically underpinned by a drive to improve economic, social and environmental outcomes through digital transformation and ICT solutions.
-As the Future Cities Catapult report (Smart City Strategies: A Global Review 2017) makes clear there has been a rapid evolution of the smart city concept.
+As the Future Cities Catapult report makes clear there has been a rapid evolution of the smart city concept.
 In recent years the narrative has shifted from a technology-led focus on reducing costs and improving service efficiencies to a more citizen-centric approach, focusing on how services and infrastructure can be transformed to improve quality of life and empower citizens.
 Local authorities have become more proactive engaging with citizens through service co-design, innovation hubs, digital platforms, open data portals and crowd-funding schemes.

 Now we are in the third wave of the smart city, one bypassing old systems and focusing on the consumer, with tech companies using digital technology at scale to transform cities.
 The digital connectivity and infrastructure of cities is being utilised as a platform for companies to create their own markets and providing consumer services such as food deliveries, taxis, accommodation and travel planning.
 Alongside the opportunities of disruptive technologies in the marketplace there are also challenges, for example the strong evidence that Airbnb can drive up rental prices.
 Governments are having to manage the implications of digital disruption and take measures to protect their citizens and their data in this new marketplace.
 How can local government play a more active role in enhancing the positive impacts of technology and safeguard against the negative consequences?
 How can new technology be harnessed to be more inclusive, transparent and help empower citizens?